new92/InstaTools/README.md

 python -m pip install requirements.txt python3 cookies.py
 cd <THE FOLDER IN WHICH IS LOCATED THE SCRIPT YOU WANT TO USE.
 Example: cd Mutuals>
-python <THE NAME OF THE SCRIPT.
+python3 <THE NAME OF THE SCRIPT.
 Example: python3 Mutuals.py>.py
 ```

 ## Update 🔄️